CJMX-FM: History

 In late October 2004, a fire damaged a transmission line at the transmitter that knocked CJMX off the air for 25 hours.
 A replacement antenna was brought in from Thunder Bay to get the station back on the air.
 The station went back to its regular 100 kW power months after the fire.

 In 2009, CJMX's sister station CIGM was sold to Newcap Broadcasting, then moved to the FM dial in August that same year.

 In July 2011, the station altered its musical format to present a more contemporary version of its AC Mainstream Plus blend.
 With this shift, the station cancelled The 80's Lunch program and Sunday at the 70's.
 Solid Gold Saturday Night was replaced by The Saturday Night Show, a program featuring music from the 70s to present.
 Scott Turnbull remains as host.
 The station also adopted a new logo as well as the positioning statement "Today's Best Music".

 By January 2012, more hot adult contemporary and rhythmic contemporary hits were added to the playlist; however, the station is still a Canadian adult contemporary reporter per Mediabase & Nielsen BDS.
 This was in order to compete up against CHR/Top 40 station CIGM-FM and lessen the competition with Newcap Broadcasting classic hits station CHNO-FM.
 The station also unveiled the HitStorm countdown, based out of Toronto's CKIS-FM.
 In addition, most of the 80s hits were reduced, all pre-1979 hits faded and has also retained the "EZ Rock" branding.
 By June 2012, the station dropped the entire 80s library and most of pre-2000 music from its playlist, making it one of the few AC stations to not follow the adult contemporary pattern.
 On June 27, 2012, the station was moved to the Nielsen BDS Canadian hot AC panel, but Mediabase still reported the station on the Canadian AC panel (until July 20, 2012) and per parent Rogers Radio & RadioStationWorld.com, still describes the station as an AC.
-Rival CHYC-FM airs a French-language hot AC format with some English language hits mixed in.
+Rival CHYC-FM airs a French hot AC format with some English hits mixed in.

 On August 7, 2012, Rogers received approval to change the authorized contours of the radio programming undertakings CJRQ-FM and CJMX Sudbury, in order to change the polarization of CJRQ's antenna, and to increase CJMX's effective height of antenna above average terrain from 227.5 to 285 metres.

 CJMX was one of four "EZ Rock" stations owned and operated by Rogers Media, all of which are located in Northern Ontario (the others being CKGB-FM Timmins, CHUR-FM North Bay, and CHAS-FM Sault Ste.
 Marie).
 On August 29, 2013, all of the "EZ Rock" stations were rebranded to "Kiss", discarding the "EZ Rock" branding owned by Bell Media.